withastro/astro/packages/integrations/markdoc/README.md

 pnpm astro add @markdoc/markdoc
 ```

+Now, you can define Markdoc configuration options using `Markdock.transform()`.

-Then, call Markdoc's rendering functions where you plan to define your configuration.
-This example defines an `abTestGroup` Markdoc variable based on an SSR param, transforming the raw entry `body` to ignore `astro.config.mjs` configuration.
+This example defines an `abTestGroup` Markdoc variable based on an SSR param, transforming the raw entry `body`.
 The result is rendered using the `Renderer` component provided by `@astrojs/markdoc`:

 ```astro
 ---